 There is a significant amount of rural land within Loyalist Township.
-Rural lands is are defined as lands where soil classes 4, 5, 6, and 7 as defined by the Canada Land Inventory of Soil Capability for Agriculture, were found to predominate. which are generally located outside settlement areas and outside prime agricultural areas.
+Rural lands are defined as lands which are generally located outside settlement areas and outside prime agricultural areas.
 Land designated as Rural is shown on Schedule "A".
 Within the Rural designation there are agricultural activities but they tend to be dispersed.
 There has been much pressure in the past to develop rural areas for residential, seasonal residential, and other non-farm uses.
 It is expected that such pressures will continue.
 Use of lands for these purposes is desirable as long as it takes place within a planning framework consistent with the overall strategy of this Plan.